-Selecting the most specific CPT code for a craniotomy to evacuate a hematoma comes down to the documentation, where the hematoma is located, and the approach taken to treat it.
+Selecting the most specific code for a craniotomy to evacuate a hematoma in CPT comes down to the documentation, the type of hematoma, where the hematoma is located, and the approach taken to treat it.

 Question: A patient suffers an extradural hematoma in the supratentorial region of the brain, and the neurosurgeon performs a craniotomy to evacuate it.